 Control & Communications (how the grid and DER interact)

-Actively managed connections require an operational control and communications pathway between the Company and the DER facility sufficient to (1) communicate permissible operating limits based on real time grid conditions and (2) verify DER response through monitoring/telemetry.
+Actively managed connections require an operational control and communications pathway between the Company and the DER facility sufficient to (1) communicate permissible operating limits based on available system information and (2) verify DER response through monitoring or telemetry.
+Communications performance, data latency, and availability may vary and are not guaranteed.

 From an operations perspective, actively managed sites are expected to be observable and controllable through Company operating tools through platforms such as EMS / ADMS/ Grid DERMS or Edge DERMS, including confirmation of telemetry, alarms, and control status.

-Curtailment may occur through automated logic and/or operator actions, with operators verifying DER response via telemetry and documenting manual actions when needed.
+Curtailment may occur through automated logic and/or operator-initiated actions, with DER response verified through available telemetry and manual actions, when needed, documented.
 Loss of communications or unexpected site behavior will trigger predefined fail-safe actions.
-These actions may include automatic curtailment through locally programmed control logic that reduces the facility to a predefined safe operating level (potentially a very low MW output), or, where necessary, disconnection of the facility from the system.
+These actions may include automatic curtailment through locally programmed control logic that reduces the facility to a predefined safe operating level (potentially a very low MW output) or, where necessary to maintain system reliability, disconnection of the facility.

-For sites where a utility-owned point of common coupling recloser is present, the local utility gateway can trip the site if it does not comply.
+For sites where a utility-owned point-of-common-coupling recloser is present, the local utility gateway can trip the site if it does not comply.
 This capability is crucial to creating a fail-safe system and enables the utility to maintain reliability.
 Such action is taken only as a last resort, when the site does not respond to direct or local communications from the gateway.
 The setup also allows the company to employ a cost-effective communication method that tolerates communication loss, enabling local equipment to activate fail-safe settings if communication is disrupted.

 Reliable and accurate site response is critical to enable dynamic site management.
 The Company must be able to rely on customer facilities to fully and consistently comply with all operating signals, as these signals are directly tied to maintaining real-time grid safety and system reliability.

-Each EDC will publish their own respective technical requirements for control and communication for customers to participate in flexible interconnection.
+Each EDC will publish its own technical requirements for control and communication applicable to flexible interconnection participation.

 Applicability and Use cases (who this works for and/or targets)

-Actively managed connections are intended for projects at which dynamic, real-time operational control can be used to maintain compliance with distribution system limits while enabling interconnection.
-These offerings are most effective in situations where system conditions vary over time and static operating limits would be overly restrictive.
+Actively managed connections are intended for projects where time-varying operational control can be used to maintain compliance with distribution system limits while enabling interconnection.
+These offerings are most effective where system constraints are intermittent or condition-dependent, and where static operating limits would be overly restrictive.

 Common use cases include:

-Individual projects facing identified distribution constraints (e.g. thermal, or protection) that would otherwise drive significant upgrades, where real-time curtailment can keep operation within safe thresholds.
+Individual projects facing identified distribution constraints (e.g. thermal or protection) that would otherwise require significant upgrades, where real-time curtailment can keep operation within safe thresholds.

 Broader configurations where dynamic operation provides meaningful capacity enablement at locations across the EPS for multiple projects relative to static alternatives (i.e., leveraging time-varying hosting capacity rather than a single conservative limit).